Meet the Governors

 Frances Strickley - Chair - Co-Opted Governor

 My background is in law, having qualified and worked as a solicitor specialising in employment law for 15 years.
-I now work full time heading a global governance function for an international bank.
+I now work full time heading a global governance function within the investigation team of an international bank.